wbl/roughtime-draft/draft-ietf-ntp-roughtime.md

 pairs.
 They start with a header, which contains the number of pairs, the tags, and value offsets.
 The header is followed by a message values section which contains the values associated with the tags in the header.
-Messages MUST be formatted according to Figure TODO as described in the following sections.
+Messages MUST be formatted according to {{figmessage}} as described in the following sections.

 Messages MAY be recursive, i.e. the value of a tag can itself be a